blaisep/tahoe-lafs/docs/tutorials/7-magicfolder.rst

 Private sharing with Magic Folder
 =================================

+.. warning:: The console commands in this section have not yet been validated.
+This warning will be removed when it is safe to copy and paste the code examples.

 Summary

 You will be able to detects local changes to files and uploads those changes to a Tahoe-LAFS grid.
 Magic Folder monitors a Tahoe-LAFS grid and downloads changes to the local filesystem.